MEDAL ALERT – More Euro success as Adam Hession banks bronze - Irish Boxing

 To his credit, Molloy did push and try and force the issue in the final stanza but Harris’s style makes him the pefect fighter to defend a lead and see out a fight.

-Ireland have two more medal fights to look forward to today.
-Adam Hession competes at 3:15pm in Ring A while Jack Marley fights in the evening session at 6:15pm.
+Ireland have one more medal bout today – Jack Marley fights in the evening session at 6:15pm.

 European U/22 Championships Roseto degli Abruzzi, Italy